lsst/dp0-2_lsst_io/tutorials-examples/portal-howto-uiquery.rst

 .. figure:: /_static/portal-howto-uiquery-4.png
     :name: portal-howto-uiquery-4
     :alt: Applying column constraints in the schema interface.
-    :width: 300

     Figure 4: The schema interface, with all desired columns selected and all column constraints applied.
 The funnel icon has been clicked so that only selected columns are shown.

 **Warning:** Do not use the schema interface to apply spatial constraints, i.e., do not apply limits on coordinate columns (``coord_ra``, ``coord_dec``).
-Applying spatial constraints as instructed in Step 5, because cone and polygon searches are executed much more quickly than columns limits.
+Applying spatial constraints as instructed in Step 3, because cone and polygon searches are executed much more quickly than columns limits.

 **6.** Leave the Row Limit (E in Figure 1) at the default of 50,000 and click Search (F in Figure 1).
 The query will be executed and the results will appear in the Results tab.